DJBuildIt/Cursor-Claude-Think-MCP/README.md

-# Claude Think Tool for Cursor
+# Cursor & Claude Think MCP

 This MCP (Model Context Protocol) tool enables Claude's explicit thinking mode in Cursor, allowing you to see Claude's step-by-step reasoning process.